jexxa-projects/Jexxa/tutorials/TimeService/README-FlowOfControl.md

 If you choose ports and adapters as the architecture of your application, you have the following building blocks:

 *   `Driving Adapter`: A driving adapter belongs to the infrastructure.
 It receives incoming requests from a client using a specific technology such as REST, RMI or, JMS.
-Then it forwards the request to an `inbound port` for execution.
+Then it forwards the request to an `inbound port` for execution and this *drives* the domain logic of your application.

-*   `Inbound Port`: An `inbound port` belongs to the application core and represents the use cases of your business application.
+*   `Inbound Port`: An `inbound port` belongs to the application core and represents the use cases of your business application that can be started by a `Driving Adapter`.
 If your business application grows, you can  apply the [interface segregation principle](https://en.wikipedia.org/wiki/Interface_segregation_principle) to separate your `inbound ports` based on the clients you have.

 *   `Outbound Port`: An `outbound port` is an interface that belongs to the application core.
 It describes required methods from an application core's point of view that can only be implemented by using a technology stack such as a logger or a database.

-*   `Driven Adapter`: A `driven adapter` belongs to the infrastructure and implements a specific `outbound port` by using a concrete technology stack.
+*   `Driven Adapter`: A `driven adapter` belongs to the infrastructure and implements a specific `outbound port` by using a concrete technology stack such as database.
+This building block is *driven* by the domain logic of the application.

 Since this is a very high level abstraction, this architecture is often called the **macro-architecture** of an application.